hexbatch/apple-core/v1/docs/layers/a-core-layers/users.md

 This landing set is easily discoverable inheriting the landing type parent.
 Also, this is in the user data given back, if the landing set's permissions allow it to be read.

 ### Home
 Each user is also given a home set.
+A user's home set is a type derived from the user token.

 The default user session is from the home set, and the home set can store stuff not in the command pallet.

 ### User wallet